EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 1. Within JupyterLab, click the **Python 3** icon within the 'Notebook' section of the 'Launcher' tab.
 1. A Jupyter Notebook, named 'Untitled.ipynb', will appear.

-This app mounts your home directory into `/mnt/work` within the JupyterLab container.
-The app also configures JupyterLab to use `/mnt/work` as the default directory for creating new notebooks.
+In common with the Run Batch Container app, this app also mounts directories from the back-end into JupyterLab at `/safe_data`, `/safe_outputs` and `/scratch` as described earlier.
+Your home directory is also mounted within JupyterLab at the same path as your home directory on the back-end.
+Any directories and files you create within your home directory within JupyterLab will be available in your home directory on the back-end, and vice-versa.

 If you look at your home directory you should now see the `Untitled.ipynb` notebook there.

 Rename the notebook: